TillBeemelmanns/DA/README.md

 The resources only focus on unsupervised domain adapation for semantic segmentation and these include related papers and the codes from top conferences and journals.
-See [Unsupervised Domain Adaption](https://github.com/barebell/DA) for more papers.
+Repro originally created by [barebell](https://github.com/barebell)  [Unsupervised Domain Adaption](https://github.com/barebell/DA) and published under MIT License.

 - [Unsupervised Domain Adaptation Semantic Segmentation](#Unsupervised-Domain-Adaptation)
   - [Conference Papers](#Conference-Papers)